10 tips to negotiate the sales price of a home

 Unless the house you are coveting is in a particularly desirable area, chances are you will be negotiating its sale price.
-Generally, the reduction margin is between 2 and 3% of the displayed price.
 This is a good way to save a few thousand dollars and invest them elsewhere, in a renovation project or new furnishings.

 You should know that each property is associated with a minimum and a maximum price.
 The seller will try to get as close to the maximum price as possible, while the buyer will focus more on the lower price.
 The negotiation process allows both parties to find common ground for the sale price of the property.

 As a buyer, you don't know how to start negotiations?
 Don't panic!
 We've got a few tips for you.

 1. Learn about the current real estate market

 A little research on the internet will help you find out about the current situation of the real estate market in the neighborhood that you are looking at.
 By comparing the prices of similar houses to what you are looking for, you will have a better idea of the possibilities in terms of negotiations.
 Your real estate broker will be able to advise and even negotiate for you when the time comes to make a purchase offer.

 The seduction game between you and the seller will start from the first meeting.
 You must know how to sell yourself and demonstrate that you are the "ideal buyer".
 To stand out from other buyers, wear appropriate attire, be cheerful and pleasant and chat with the seller or their broker.

 One of the first steps in buying a home will be to get a mortgage pre-approval.
 This document gives you the opportunity to know the amount that can be allocated to you by your lender in the context of a real estate purchase.
 The seller will focus their attention on buyers that already have this document in hand.
 It is a pledge of seriousness that will certainly make the negotiation process easier.

 4. Prepare your arguments